Dark-Knight-Rises/Logseq/pages/Blockchain.md

 	  card-next-schedule:: 2022-05-08T18:30:00.000Z
 	  card-last-reviewed:: 2022-05-07T20:19:49.456Z
 	  card-last-score:: 1
-	- What/Who are miners in a blockchain? {{cloze Computers that validate and process blockchain transactions and solve the cryptographic puzzle to add new blocks }}
+	- What/Who are miners in a blockchain? {{cloze Computers that validate and process blockchain transactions and solve the cryptographic puzzle to add new blocks }} #card
 	- What are UTXOs in a Bitcoin
-	  Blockchain? {{cloze These form the inputs and outputs for transactions  }}
+	  Blockchain? {{cloze These form the inputs and outputs for transactions  }} #card -
 -